 An artist must be able to portray phenotypes in portraiture, especially in sculpture, painting, illustration and caricature.
 Since this is my profession, I have been a keen observer of nuances in facial structures, body types and skin colors.
-Similar to a dentist who observes teeth upon a first encounters; I notice facial bone structure, eye and mouth shape, skin texture and color.
+Similar to a dentist who observes teeth upon a first encounter; I notice facial bone structure, eye and mouth shape, skin texture and color.
 However, Amerindian identity is so mired in mythology that accurate phonotypical portrayal in the visual arts is problematic.
 More confusion to the issue of Native identity was added by the Federal Government’s “blood quantum” rule in 1934.
 This rule was inspired by the racist “1705 [English law] when Virginia adopted laws that limited colonial civil rights of Native Americans and persons of half or more Native American ancestry”. -- Professor Jack D. Forbes (2008).
 "THE BLOOD GROWS THINNER: BLOOD QUANTUM, PART 2".
 University of California-Davis.

 Five hundred years of racial mixing in this hemisphere has created a category of human beings that have varying physical features some of whom choose to accept or ignore their Amerindian genes.
 Throughout the Americas, identifying with the indigenous has continued to be controversial.
 Peoples of the Americas are often ignorant about Amerindian cultural and historical achievements.
 Little is taught about the hemisphere that produced pyramids, large cities, empires, multitude of medicines and is the source of 60% of what humans eat.
 Yet, against some remaining obstacles, there has been resurgence in Native pride.
 Compounding the problem of identity are the labels Mestizo, Métis, Latino, Hispanic, Chicano, Black Indian, etc.